dhinu95/Create-own-face-dataset/README.md

-Create your own face data set using webcam.
+# Create Own Face Dataset
+#### Collect sample of images from our face using webcam.
+Collected samples are used to train model for face recognition, Emotion recognition from human face, labeled face recognition.